briansay/tech-activities/2-containerise/python-dockerfile/README.md

 # TBD

-To build & run the container from the Dockerfile:
+Below are some example instructions to build, run & push the image / container:

 1. Ensure you are in the correct directory: